Graham Harold Slack

 - Photographs

-The battalion sailed from Liverpool in late October 1941 on the P&O liner Orcades which had been converted to a troopship.
-They landed in Singapore on the 29th January 1942 and the Japanese attack started on the 8th February.
-Singapore fell on the 15th and the men of the battalion became POWs.
+The Battalion sailed from Liverpool in late October 1941 onboard SS Orcades, a P&O liner which had been converted to a troopship.
+They landed in Singapore on 29 January 1941 and the attack by the Japanese began less than a fortnight later on 8 February.
+Singapore fell to the Japanese on 15 February and the surviving members of the Battalion were taken prisoners of war.